ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-introduction-to-infrastructure-as-code-with-pulumi.md

 #### Setup Pulumi

-If you are using MACOS, you can use Homebrew to install Pulumi.
-To install Pulumi on other platforms, you can check [Install Pulumi](https://www.pulumi.com/docs/get-started/aws/install-pulumi/)
+If you are using macOS, you can use Homebrew to install Pulumi.
+To install Pulumi on other platforms, you can check [Install Pulumi](https://www.pulumi.com/docs/get-started/aws/install-pulumi/) page.

 ```bash
 $ brew install pulumi